Maternity services: excellent care in serene surroundings

 Patients receive free prenatal vitamins, childbirth education classes and breast-feeding classes.
 New moms can call Community East’s lactation consultants at any time, and they even make home visits.
 For a fee, patients can have a doula, a birthing coach, who assists during delivery.
 Natural childbirth is also an option for patients.

-Last year Community East invested $400,000 in maternity services.
-Enhancements include a new color palette of serene blue and warm wood-tones.
+Recent enhancements to the maternity suites include a new color palette of serene blue and warm wood-tones.
 The 15 spacious suites—13 of which are private— come equipped with everything patients need for the birthing experience.
 From the time they are admitted until they return home they stay in one room as they progress through labor, delivery, recovery and postpartum care.
 Each suite has a flatscreen TV, and patients are able to view interactive educational videos via the GetWell Network, so they can learn how to care for their babies on their own schedule.
 The renovation also included new operating tables and incubators.

 “Things have changed,” Ferrara said.
 “But the basic ‘take care of the patient’ philosophy has stayed the same.
 That’s what got me here and has kept me here for 40 years.
 When you have a culture like that, everybody wins.”